 Before starting, ask yourself: will text need to wrap to multiple lines?
 Will the element grow, or is it a static size?
 Does the design need to adapt to mobile?
 The more flexible the size of your elements, the more difficult it may be to craft physical media to support them.

 When designing cards for the guestbook, I decided to design around a consistent 4:3 aspect ratio.
-For this, you can use aspect-ratio in CSS, which has coverage in 94% of browsers used globally.
+For this, you can use aspect-ratio

 Enforcing a static aspect ratio means we need to be thoughtful about how much text a user can enter.
 How wide is each line of text?
 How many total characters can the content area support?

-We can use the ch unit in CSS to define the maximum width of the text.
-The ch unit is equal to the width of the character 0 in the selected font, and since we’re using a monospace font where all characters are the same width, we can use ch to display exactly 28 characters per line.
+in the selected font, and since we’re using a monospace font where all characters are the same width, we can use ch

 We want to allow users to draw ASCII art and other fun things, too.
 To do that, we need to preserve whitespace for entries and prevent long lines of unbroken text from overflowing the container.